Web Analytics

 If you take part, you’ll be asked to:

-• Complete a short questionnaire before the event, and a feedback form after the event.
+• Complete a short questionnaire before the event.

-• Receive short follow-ups over the next three months (via email or post).
-These include short emails, reflecting on questions in your own time.
+• Receive short email follow-ups over the next 6 weeks (via email) inviting you to reflect on questions in your own time.

-• Completing a final questionnaire +- 8 weeks after the event.
+• Complete a final questionnaire +- 6 weeks after the event.

 • Optionally: take part in an interview if you’d like to reflect more deeply on the experience.

-This adds up to a time investment of around 8 hours over 8-9 weeks, including 5-6 hours in the exeperience itself.
+This adds up to a time investment of around 6-7 hours over 6-7 weeks, including 5-6 hours in the experience itself.

 Your investment is your time and feedback.